 - Eligible Countries: Aspirants from UK & EU can apply for the opportunity.

-- Acceptable Course or Subjects: PhD support will be awarded in Quantitative Social Science.
+- Acceptable Course or Subjects: PhD scholarship will be awarded in Quantitative Social Science.

 - Admissible Criteria: To be eligible, the applicants must meet all the following criteria: